M-Pauley/Zion-Stack/README.md

 ### The Management Node

-> Linux - Installed manually, configure with Go Task or Bash scripts.
+- Linux - Installed manually, configure with Go Task or Bash scripts.
-> OpenStack - Control, Compute, Storage Node.
+- OpenStack - Control, Compute, Storage Node.
-> Kubernetes - Control Node (Dashboard, DNS, Registry, etc.).
+- Kubernetes - Control Node (Dashboard, DNS, Registry, etc.).
-> Infrastructure - MaaS Server, Juju Controller.
+- Infrastructure - MaaS Server, Juju Controller.

 ### The Compute Nodes

-> Linux - Provisioned and basic configuration by The Management Node.
+- Linux - Provisioned and basic configuration by The Management Node.
-> OpenStack - Compute, Storage Node.
+- OpenStack - Compute, Storage Node.
-> Kubernetes - Provisioned VM for WorkerNode.
+- Kubernetes - Provisioned VM for WorkerNode.
-> Infrastructure - Controlled by The Management Node.
+- Infrastructure - Controlled by The Management Node.

 ### The Network

-> Uses Ubiquity UniFi Hardware.
+- Uses Ubiquity UniFi Hardware.
-> Configure VLANs for infrastructure, external, and internal networks.
+- Configure VLANs for infrastructure, external, and internal networks.
-> Preferrably configure bonded NICs for fault tolerance.
+- Preferrably configure bonded NICs for fault tolerance where possible/practical.

+---

+## Zion Cluster - The Begining

+1. Setup the Workstation.
+2. Install Host OS on the Compute Nodes.
+3. Deploy OpenStack to the Compute Nodes.
+4. Create OpenStack Virtual Machines and install k8s.
+5. Deploy the payload :fireworks: (Kubernetes workload).